Scoring genre clarity...

 Quick text summary

-Let Them Trade scored 78/100 on Steam Analyser — Good for a Steam capsule.
+Let Them Trade scored 78/100 on Steam Analyzer — Good for a Steam capsule.
 Top priority fix: [contrast_color] Increase saturation and value contrast on the castle and cart to make them punch harder against Steam's #1b2838 dark background at small and tiny sizes.

 Capsule scores by dimension